Dollengo/DollOS/README.md

 ### User-Friendly Interface

-The library offers a user-friendly interface with clear commands and rich formatting of messages using the `rich` library.
+The software offers a user-friendly interface with clear commands and rich formatting of messages using the `rich` software.

 ## Usage